Sustainability

 Basic Approach

 Guided by the Corporate Philosophy, which puts customers first, the NGK Group considers the provision of products and services that contribute to a better social environment to be one of its most important missions in attempting to create quality from the customer’s perspective.
+We position the pursuit of safety in our products and services as one of our key material issues.

 Quality Activity System